mgt20/crostini-setup/README.md

-# docker-crostini-setup
+# crostini-setup

-Sets up Docker, docker-compose, and required permissions inside of the default Crostini (Debian) container on CrOS
+Sets up Docker, docker-compose, required permissions, and other config/software inside of the default Crostini (Debian) container on CrOS

 ## Pre-requisites
 - Crostini must be installed and running on the CrOS device